Lilyeka/InterpretingTouches/README.md

-UIView class object - the view can be dragged any direction (uses UIGEstureRecognizer object)
+UIView class object - the view can be dragged any direction (uses UIGestureRecognizer object)

-UIView class object - the view can be dragged only vertically or horizontally (uses 2 UIGEstureRecognizer subclasses objects)
+UIView class object - the view can be dragged only vertically or horizontally (uses 2 UIGestureRecognizer subclasses objects)

 UIViewController itself implements UIResponder methods for detect if touch is long or short and if it is double touch or single touch.